Autumn 2024 Application Information for 2025-2026

 Application Requirements

-• Applications must include all required documentation.
-As the Chemistry Graduate Admissions Committee will begin reviewing applications, you are strongly encouraged to submit all required documentation by the application deadline.
+- Applications must include all required documentation.
+As the Chemistry Graduate Admissions Committee will begin reviewing applications in early December, you are strongly encouraged to submit all required documentation by the application deadline.

 Educational Background Requirements

-Educational background should be equivalent to that of an undergraduate major in one of the natural sciences or engineering.
+Applicants are expected to have an educational background equivalent to that of an undergraduate major in one of the natural sciences or engineering.

 Applicants will automatically be considered for Teaching or Research Assistantships in the Department of Chemistry, and there is no separate application for these positions.

 English language proficiency is required for graduate study at the University of Washington.
-Every applicant whose native language is not English must demonstrate sufficient English language proficiency through one of the accepted methods outlined in Policy 3.2: Graduate School English Language Proficiency Requirements.
+Every applicant whose native language is not English must demonstrate sufficient proficiency in English through one of the accepted methods outlined in the university's Policy 3.2: Graduate School English Language Proficiency Requirements.

 TOEFL iBT: Minimum score 92*